phiamo/MopaBootstrapBundle/Resources/doc/navbar-upgrade.md

 Now, rendering your menu requires the use of the Twig `embed` tag.
 You can add as many menues as you would like here.
-If you used a leftmenu and a rightmenu from the previous method, you should use the `push_right` option to create your "rightmenu."
+If you used a leftmenu and a rightmenu from the previous method, you should use the `pull-right` option to create your "rightmenu."

 ```jinja